zstenger93/42_minishell_tester/README.md

 ---

 <h1>Disclaimer</h1>
+<h3>Don't trust 100% the leak check, try it yourself as well and the linked tester below</h3>
 <h3>Try to write your own test first and don't just run a tester mindlessly</h3>
 <h3>You don't have to pass all the cases in this tester</h3>
 <h3>If you want to check leaks outside of your manual checking:</h3>